Tympan/Tympan_Library/readme.md

 Requirements
 ------------

 **Hardware**: All versions of the Tympan are, at their heart, compatible with the Teensy brand of microcontrollers.
 Hence, many of the instructions below relate to Teensy.
-For reference, Tympan RevD are Teensy 3.6 whereas the Tympan RevE is Teensy 4.1.
+For reference, Tympan RevD is Teensy 3.6 whereas the Tympan RevE is Teensy 4.1.

 **Arduino IDE (Windows/Linux)**:  To program the Tympan, you need to download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 Download the actual Arduino IDE, don't use the online web-based editor.
 After installing the Arduino IDE, open the shortcut so that it fully initializes.
 Then, you can close it down and move to the next step, which is...